zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Omar says, “Paul made a Freudian slip.”
 A “Freudian  (Freudian) slip” is a mistake that indicates what you were really thinkin g about – when someone says something and they say the wrong words that indicat e (or at least, we think they indicate) what the person was really thinking about .
 “Freudian” obviously comes from the last name of the famous psychiatrist Sigmu nd Freud of the early twentieth century.
 “Paul made a Freudian slip,” acc ording to Omar, and Omar tells us what that slip or mistake was.

 Omar says, “Instead of saying that ‘innovation’ is our bread and butter,’ he said that it was our ‘bed and butter.’”
 So, Omar says th at Paul was supposed to say the expression, or the phrase, “innovation is our b read and butter.”
 “Innovation” is coming up with new things.
 The expression “bread an d butter” is actually quite common in English.
 It means the way that you make a  living – the way that you make money to live, to survive.
-It may also refer t o a company’s most successful product because that’s the product, the thing the c ompany sells, that makes the most money for the company.
+It may also refer to a company’s most successful product because that’s the product, the thing the c ompany sells, that makes the most money for the company.

 Omar says that Paul was supposed to say “bread and butter,” but instead says “bed (bed) and butter.”
 Paul says “bed” instead of “bread.”
 Often Freudian slips are associated with something perhaps sexual, and t hat’s probably why Omar calls this a Freudian slip.
 Maybe Omar was thinking  about his bed – perhaps going to sleep – rather than the topic that he was supposed to be talking about, which was the company’s innovations.